Back to Projects

 The Challenge

-Management strategies for insects typically have a reactionary response to damage due to spring being a busy time for growers.
-Having a better insect predictor model based on the weather for insect management throughout Alberta would be a very beneficial tool for the grower and environment.
+Management strategies for insects typically has a reactionary response to damage due to spring being a busy time for growers.
+Having a better insect predictor model based off weather for insect management throughout Alberta would be a very beneficial tool for the grower and environment.

 The Project